How To Fill Out a W9 for an LLC? (Step by Step Guide)

 Line 2: Name of your company or disregarded entity name

-Enter the full record name as mentioned in the Internal Revenue Service records.
+Enter the full name of your company exactly as it appears in IRS records.

 Line 3: LLC tax classifications

-Let's go through each LLC federal tax classification and how to fill out Form W-9 for each one.
+Here's where most people get tripped up.
+Let's go through each LLC federal tax classification and how to handle it on the W-9.

 C-Corporation tax status (C)

-A C-Corp is a limited liability company that elects to be taxed as a corporation by the IRS.
+A C-Corp is an LLC that has elected to be taxed as a corporation by the IRS.

-• On line 1 of the form, include the legal name of the LLC as it appears on IRS documentation.
+- On line 1, include the legal name of the LLC exactly as it appears on IRS documentation.

 "Double-check all information before submitting the W-9.
-Ensure your name, LLC name, and any EIN match exactly with how it appears on your tax return.
-Inaccuracies can lead to processing delays or even tax withholding issues."
+Make sure your name, LLC name, and EIN match exactly what's on your tax return.
+Even small inaccuracies can cause processing delays or trigger tax withholding issues."

 - Jon Morgan, CEO, Co-Founder & Editor-in-Chief of Venture Smarter